SNTag/blog-hugo/content/post/2020-11-18-DSLR-timelapse.md

   - tutorial
 ---

+**WARNING** This post was added before its time.
+It is incomplete (missing a proof-read, some pictures), and is only posted as-is in order to test my developing framework for pictures.

 I've started a new project: using a Raspberry Pi to create a timelapse on a DSLR.
 I've recently moved to Binghamton NY, and from my 8th floor apartment, I have an amazing view of rolling hills.
 In the morning, clouds cover the summits.
 Preludes to rain drape the sky in rolling whites and